louthy/language-ext/LanguageExt.Core/Immutable Collections/Iterator/README.md

 make the head elements free for garbage collection.

 So, `Iterator<A>` is much, much more powerful than `IEnumerator<A>`.
-It is mostly useful for immutable data-types that need to carry an `IEnumerator<A>`, but can't due it its limitations.  `Iterator<A>` has some limitations of its own, but they are relatively easy to workaround, whereas that isn't the case with `IEnumerator<A>` (without writing a type like `Iterator<A>`!).
+It is mostly useful for immutable data-types that need to carry an `IEnumerator<A>`, but can't due to its mutable-limitations.  `Iterator<A>` has some limitations of its own, but they are relatively easy to work around, whereas that isn't the case with `IEnumerator<A>` (without writing a type like `Iterator<A>`!).